-- 1. An appropriately certified bilingual educator (for students served through bilingual education): - 2.
+- 1. An appropriately certified bilingual educator (for students served through bilingual education); - 2.
 An appropriately certified English as a second language (ESL) educator (for students served through an ESL program); - 3.
-A parent of the English learner participating in a bilingual or ESL program; and - 4.
+A parent of the emergent bilingual students participating in a bilingual or ESL program; and - 4.
 A campus administrator.

-The School of Science and Technology may add other trained members to the committee in any of the required categories.
-If the School of Science and Technology does not have an individual in one or more of the job classifications required, another professional staff member shall be designated to serve on the LPAC.
+The School of Science and Technology (SST/SSTD) may add other trained members to the committee in any of the required categories.
+If the School of Science and Technology (SST/SSTD) does not have an individual in one or more of the job classifications required, another professional staff member shall be designated to serve on the LPAC.

-No parent serving on the LPAC shall be an employee of the School of Science and Technology.
+No parent serving on the LPAC shall be an employee of the School of Science and Technology (SST/SSTD).

 All members of the LPAC, including parents, shall observe all laws and guidelines concerning student confidentiality.
-The School of Science and Technology will provide orientation and training for all members of the LPAC, including parents.
+The School of Science and Technology (SST/SSTD) will provide orientation and training for all members of the LPAC, including parents.